Machu Picchu in February

 Visiting Aguas Calientes (Machu Picchu Pueblo) in February

-The town remains fully open and surprisingly cozy during rainy season.
+The town remains fully open and surprisingly cozy during the rainy season.

 Warm and humid climate